Bank Holiday Collections

 Not sure whether it's Green or Black bin this week or what the collection days are over statutory holidays?

-Click here to see the dates of ALL collections for the period January 2016 to June 2017: Click here for May and August Bank Holidays 2017.
+Click here to see the dates of ALL collections for 2017 and up to June 2018

 Check the latest information and news at the Somerset Waste web site (click here)